-The Elo and Progo rivers are great rafting rivers.
-There is an interesting - intriguing - story to these rivers and Borobudur area.
+The Elo- and Progo rivers are excellent for rafting.
+There is an interesting - intriguing - story to these rivers and the Borobudur area.

 The Elo and Progo rivers were once connected to a number of lakes, including Lake Borobudur, some scientists suggest.
-For more information read below article (Source: Wikipedia).
+For more information read below article (Source: The Javanese Register).